ai4city-hkust/Single-node-slurm-setup-with-multiple-GPUs/README.md

 TODO: [install syncthing on server](https://github.com/ai4city-hkust/Single-node-slurm-setup-with-multiple-GPUs/issues/5)

 ### Step 7.
 (Optional) Install git on your laptop
-Write your code on your local laptop, sync your work to the server and test quickly.
+This enables your to version your work and share with coworkers.

 ### Step 8.
-Submit your work with Slurm
+Run your code with Slurm
-See below.

-Account creation and maintenance:
-Juran, juranzhang at hkust-gz.edu.cn

-## Introduction to Slurm
 Slurm commands could be confusing at first.
-If you check [slurm documentation](https://slurm.schedmd.com/man_index.html) one could easily be overwhelmed as there are hundreds of commands + options.
-This guide goes through one of the key commands and options that most people would need to complete their daily tasks.
+If you check [slurm documentation](https://slurm.schedmd.com/man_index.html) you could easily be overwhelmed as there are hundreds of commands + options.
+We go through one of the key commands and options that most people would need to complete their daily tasks.

-## Submit, Cancel and Check status of a job
+#### Submit, Cancel and Check status of a job

 In the repo, we've included a *simple_torch.py* script that does some simple GPU computing.
 Usually, we can run `python3 simple_torch.py` to do the job.